argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

 This task will generate a series of triplets (`triplet=True`), that is, a set of (`anchor-positive-negative`) rows, a format that can be directly used for fine-tuning (take a look at [training overview](https://www.sbert.net/docs/sentence_transformer/training_overview.html) in Sentence Transformers library for more information on the available formats).
 By using `action="query"`, we request the `LLM` that generates queries for the `positive` sentences.
-The `context` argument helps the model when the given `anchor` doesn't contain a lot of information on itself, as it can be the case with some of the chunks of documentation we obtained.
-For the `LLM` we choose to use `meta-llama/Meta-Llama-3-70B-Instruct` via [`InferenceEndpointsLLM`](https://distilabel.argilla.io/latest/components-gallery/llms/inferenceendpointsllm/).
+The `context` argument helps the model when the given `anchor` doesn't contain a lot of information on itself, as can be the case with some of the chunks of documentation we obtained.
+For the `LLM`, we choose to use the `meta-llama/Meta-Llama-3-70B-Instruct` model via [`InferenceEndpointsLLM`](https://distilabel.argilla.io/latest/components-gallery/llms/inferenceendpointsllm/).

 3. `multiply_queries`